OnTheLine/otl-pop-dot-density/README.md

 - http://jackdougherty.github.io/otl-historical-dot-density/1900-2000-animated.gif

 ## To Do
-- reorganize data into .csv and .geojson
+- reorganize population data into .csv and .geojson
 - add hover with town name and population over time (or better, display population as mini line chart in bottom-right of map)
 - consider adding overlays such as interstate highways, etc. to test ideas about where suburbanization happened
 - simplify directions below, if possible